-A novel approach to characterize nonstationary oscillators by means of the so called point transformations in demonstrated in \cite{Zela19}.
-One of the main benefits of using the point transformation method lies in the fact that conserved quantities along with the structure of the inner product are preserved \cite{Stee14, Stee07, Blum10}.
-In addition, these transformations can be constructed to be invertible, which represents another remarkable feature.
-The authors demonstrate how point transformation enable one to solve the Schr{\"o}dinger equation for a wide diversity of nonstationary oscillators.
-Therefore, it is expected that the method \cite{Zela19} can be applied to study the dynamics of particles in electromagnetic traps \cite{Paul90, Major05, Werth09, Blaum06}.
+A novel approach to characterize nonstationary oscillators by means of the so called point transformations is demonstrated in \cite{Zela20a}.
+One of the main benefits of using the point transformation method lies in the fact that conserved quantities are preserved along with the structure of the inner product \cite{Stee07, Blum10}.
+In addition, these transformations can be constructed to be invertible which represents another remarkable feature.
+The authors demonstrate how point transformations enable one to solve the Schr{\"o}dinger equation for a wide diversity of nonstationary oscillators.
+Therefore, it is expected that the method suggested in \cite{Zela20a} can be applied to study the dynamics of particles confined in electromagnetic traps \cite{Major05, Bla06}.

 We also mention an interesting paper of {\emph Flaj\v{s}manov\'{a} et al} \cite{Flaj20} that investigates stochastic (transient) dynamics of a nonlinear system, namely a weakly nonlinear Duffing oscillator represented by an optically levitating nanoparticle (NP).
 The technique introduced enables one to ascertain the parameters of the levitated NP, as it can be also applied for lower temperatures and for recent quantum experiments.